Proud owners of the Athena Swan Bronze Award

 The Athena SWAN charter recognises commitment to advancing the careers of women in Science, Technology, Engineering, Maths and Medicine.

 It aims to remove the obstacles which prevent women from advancing to senior roles in science, ensuring equal pay across all levels of an organisation.

-Our Athena Swan bronze award was awarded in 2014 and renewed in 2017.
+Our Athena SWAN bronze award was earned in 2014, and renewed in 2017.

-The Faculty of Biological Sciences Atehna Swan Committee is co-chaired by Dr Sue Whittle and Dr Julie Aspden.
+The Faculty of Biological Sciences Athena Swan Committee is co-chaired by Dr Sue Whittle and Dr Julie Aspden.

 Our diverse group helps to ensure that our discussions and plans represent people from every part of the faculty.

 The team would like to thank everyone who completed our Athena Swan surveys in late 2019.
 We have analysed the results and our summaries are available here for you to download.